-Stepping Stones is an independent special school with charitable status.
+Stepping Stones is an independent special school

-It was conceived in 2004 by two parents, Larry Sullivan and Sandy Seagrove, who despaired of finding the right school for their daughter; they resolved to create such a school and purchased a deconsecrated church building in Hindhead.
+Our History: The school was conceived in 2004 by two parents, Larry Sullivan and Sandy Seagrove, who despaired of finding the right school for their daughter; they resolved to create such a school and purchased a deconsecrated church building in Hindhead.
 Starting out with just three students, the school has grown and flourished and has established a strong reputation with funding authorities as a placement for young people who, for whatever reason, fail to thrive in mainstream schooling.
 In 2016, with the support of the DFN Foundation the school opened a second site at Undershaw (the home of Sir Arthur Conan Doyle) to provide state of the art facilities for the school.

-The school makes provision for children who have acquired processing delays due to: acute or chronic medical conditions, hemiplegia or mild cerbral palsy; those whose mental and/or emotional health is at risk due to direct or indirect trauma; and those whose mild autism creates learning needs.
+Provision: The school makes provision for children who have acquired processing delays due to: acute or chronic medical conditions, hemiplegia or mild cerbral palsy; those whose mental and/or emotional health is at risk due to direct or indirect trauma; and those whose mild autism creates learning needs.

 "The school’s work to promote pupils’ personal development and welfare is outstanding."